Training structure

 Faculty of Science

-Materials and simple structures - part 2
+Simple Materials and Structures - Part 2

 Faculty of Science

-This is a basic module on the physical properties of materials and on techniques for dimensioning mechanically simple components or systems.
+This module is a basic module on the physical properties of materials and on techniques for dimensioning mechanically simple components or systems.

 ECTS